 Working as a Group Co-ordinator in Northern France

 We're looking for confident French speakers for this diverse role.
 Your main duty is to ensure that our guests receive exceptional service throughout their stay.
 You will act as the liaison between your group's teaching staff and the centre staff.
 Primarily, you'll be responsible for accompanying guests on excursions, ensuring itineraries run to plan, assisting coach drivers with route finding, serving evening meals and delivering a programme of evening activities for your group.

-The centre operates an extensive World War I educational tours programme, giving you the opportunity to increase your historical knowledge of this interesting area.
+We operate an extensive World War I educational tours programme, giving you the opportunity to increase your historical knowledge of this interesting area.
 Staff working at Château d'Ebblinghem, whilst being employed by PGL, will deliver NST products and wear the NST uniform.
 NST is PGL's sister company, providing educational tours to school groups.
-You will mix your time between leading excursions and working in hospitality roles at the Château.
+You'll mix your time between leading excursions and working in hospitality roles at the Château.

 Group Co-ordinators will need A level French, or be comfortable using conversational French on a day to day basis.
 You must possess good organisational skills.